MILL-LX/CritterConnect-2/README.md

 2. **GNSS Module (L76K GNSS Module)**: A GPS receiver that provides real-time location data to the microcontroller.
 3. **MP3 Module (DFPlayer Pro)**: Plays audio files of animal sounds when triggered by the user.
 It interfaces with a push button and speaker for the sound output.
 4. **Speaker & Button**: The user presses the button to play the sound of the animal when within the ZOI.
 The speaker emits the animal sound to enhance the experience.
+5. **Motor Driver (Adafruit TB6612 1.2A DC/Stepper Motor Driver)**: Used to control a motor for additional features, such as haptic feedback or a mechanical part within the wearable device.

 ## Components